Uzoamaka1900/Echefula-Memory-Extraction-and-Resistance-in-Nigeria-MERIN-/docs/project1/index.md

 ---
-title: MMM Archive
+title: CLAIRE Archive
 layout: default
-permalink: /project2/
+permalink: /project1/
 ---

-# Project 2: MMM Archive
+# Project 1: CLAIRE Archive

-Welcome to the **Mining Media Memory (MMM)** archive.

-This archive documents how Nigeria's print media from 1935 to 2025 reported—or failed to report—on mining, labor, environmental degradation, and community resistance.
-Drawing on thousands of digitized articles and oral testimony, MMM reconstructs the historical memory and media silence around extraction.

-MMM explores:
+Welcome to the **CLAIRE Archive** — *Cartographic Layered Archive of Indigenous Resistance and Extraction in Nigeria*.

+This collection explores how coal mining, land dispossession, and community displacement shaped Eastern Nigeria from the colonial period to the postcolonial present.
+CLAIRE maps out memory through crown land act, environmental impact records, and archival petitions to unearth narratives often buried beneath extractive infrastructures.

+CLAIRE features:
-- Digitized and annotated newspaper reports
+- Digitized petitions and colonial land acquisition reports
-- Topic modeling of mining narratives
-- Visualization of reporting frequency across time and space
+- Interactive geospatial tools tracking claims and environmental harm
-- Interviews with journalists and mining-affected communities
+- Memory maps created with local communities

-Part of the *Echefùla* digital collection, this project aims to challenge silences, surface subaltern perspectives, and inspire new ways of understanding press archives as political memory.
+This project centers community voices in the ongoing reckoning with the afterlives of coal mining in Enugu and beyond.

-- 📚 Read field updates on the [Blog](./blog.html)
+- 📚 Read reflections and fieldwork insights in the [Blog](./blog.html)
-- 💬 Join the conversation via the [Discussion](./discussion.html)
+- 💬 Contribute your perspective in the [Discussion](./discussion.html)